submissiontfscanonymized/techconvergence/README.md

 ## LLM-Resilient Bibliometrics: Factual Consistency Through Entity Triplet Extraction
 **Last update: 13.08.2025**

-This (unfortunately inaccurately-named) repository belongs to the Journal of Web Semantics (JoWS) submission of the article "Monitoring Transformative Technological Convergence Through LLM-Extracted Semantic Entity Triple Graph".
+This (unfortunately inaccurately named) repository belongs to the Journal of Web Semantics (JoWS) submission of the article "Monitoring Transformative Technological Convergence Through LLM-Extracted Semantic Entity Triple Graph".
 The code provides the full pipeline from raw arXiv pdf's or raw patents to processed entity triples of the shape (subject, predicate, object).
 The triples are extracted through a LLM.

 ### Structure :books: